Spaghetti Carbonara (No Egg)

 First, I want to start off by saying that this is not a traditional spaghetti carbonara recipe.
 True Italian carbonara gets its creaminess from a combination of raw egg and pasta water.
 It also traditionally features a high-quality cured pork, Pecorino Romano, Parmigiano-Reggiano, and black pepper.

 But we are definitely not traditional cooks.
-We like to put our own spin on recipes to either make them easier, quicker, or more suited to our tastes.
+We like to put our own spin on recipes to either make them easier, quicker, or more suited to our tastes (just like with our penne alla vodka with bacon).
 So when we thought about how to best emulate the flavors and textures of spaghetti carbonara, our minds went straight to three simple, easy-to-find ingredients: heavy cream, parmesan cheese, and bacon.
 And then we created this super easy spaghetti carbonara recipe that you can make without egg!

 Adding cream to carbonara is somewhat controversial since the dish is supposed to get its texture from egg yolks.
 But the idea of having barely-cooked egg yolk in my pasta sauce weirded me out a bit.
 Even though I’ve definitely eaten a traditional carbonara before, the thought of trying to cook an egg-based pasta sauce scared me off just a little.

 So we came up with an easier, no-egg carbonara recipe that we felt confident executing.
 And you should feel confident making this dish at home, too!
-In our opinion, it tastes pretty close to the real thing.
+In our opinion, it tastes just like the real thing.

 We recently learned my child is allergic to eggs, but absolutely loves carbonara.
 I was so happy to find this recipe…it was delicious.
 Will definitely make again.